Table Tennis Bats

 Advice to players

-As a precaution you should therefore take the following steps:
+As a precaution you should take the following steps:

-• Only use water based glue or VOC-free, pressure-sensitive, adhesive sheets.
+• Only use water based glue or VOC-free, Pressure Sensitive Adhesive (PSA) sheets

 The ITTF intends to impose the strictest penalties on those that break the rules.
 This includes players, coaches, National Associations and manufacturers.